Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 | 80  | [Sensitivity labels can be used to encrypt documents.](#sensitivity-labels-can-be-used-to-encrypt-documents)
 | 81  | [Sensitivity labels can add headers and footers to documents.](#sensitivity-labels-can-add-headers-and-footers-to-documents)
 | 82  | [Sensitivity labels can apply watermarks to emails.](#sensitivity-labels-can-apply-watermarks-to-emails)
-| 83  | [[...] is a cloud-based solution that leverages on-premises Active Directory to identiy, detect, and investigate advanced threats.](#-is-a-cloud-based-solution-that-leverages-on-premises-active-directory-to-identiy-detect-and-investigate-advanced-threats)
+| 83  | [[...] is a cloud-based solution that leverages on-premises Active Directory signals to identify, detect, and investigate advanced threats.](#-is-a-cloud-based-solution-that-leverages-on-premises-active-directory-signals-to-identify-detect-and-investigate-advanced-threats)
 | 84  | [Azure Policy supports automatic remediation.](#azure-policy-supports-automatic-remediation)
 | 85  | [Azure Policy can be used to ensure that new resources adhere to corporate standards.](#azure-policy-can-be-used-to-ensure-that-new-resources-adhere-to-corporate-standards)
 | 86  | [Compliance evaluation in Azure Policy occurs only when a target resource is created or modified.](#compliance-evaluation-in-azure-policy-occurs-only-when-a-target-resource-is-created-or-modified)